MichaelS42/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+1. The DOM is an object representation of the source HTML document.
+It is a language neutral API that has a tree-like data structure that uses nodes to represent the content, structure and styles of a web page.
+It is dynamic and used to add, delete, and manipulate content.

 2. What is an event?
+2. An event is an action that happens to the system in a webpage that the system acknowledges so you can respond to the action, if desired.
+For example, if a user clicks an HTML element on the webpage, the element may be programmed to change in some manner.
+Each event is represented by an object.

 3. What is an event listener?
+3. An event listener is a procedure in a program that is designed to acknowledge an event when it occurs.
+The eventListener interface handles events dispatched by an EventTarget object.

 4. Why would we convert a NodeList into an Array?
+4. We would convert a NodeList into an array to utilize the method features of an array.
+When you convert a NodeList to an array you can use forEach, map, or filter.

 5. What is a component?
+5. Components are smaller pieces of code that are used to keep code DRY and designed to be used multiple times.
+It breaks larger pieces of code down to smaller parts to make development faster.

 ### Git Set up